 I need an estimate so I can be sure to leave home early enough to get to work on time.

 I like to get to work 15 minutes early, and I’d like to make sure that I am never late except in exceptional cases.
 So if I can estimate a time that will get me there about 15 minutes early, but never later than 5 minutes early that would work for me.
 I don’t mind if I am 20 minutes early, but I don’t really want to be 25 minutes early.
-So, I’m looking for a time range that that gets me to work between 7:40 and 7:55, with the ideal spot being 7:45.
+So, I’m looking for a time range that gets me to work between 7:40 and 7:55, with the ideal spot being 7:45.

 I want to be on time to work, with sufficient time to not worry about being late, and still not waste too much time just sitting there tweeting about estimates.

 I drive pretty much the same route every day with about 10 minor alternatives available.
-I can take advantage of these alternatives (turn right here, or turn right a block up, stop at this fast-food or at that fast-food, etc) to make allowances for congestion at lights, schools (school days are busy, holidays are not), drive-thru lines, and stuff like that – so I make a lot of little decisions on the way.
+I can take advantage of these alternatives (turn right here, or turn right a block up, stop at this fast-food or at that fast-food, etc) to make allowances for congestion at traffic lights, schools (school days are busy, holidays are not), drive-thru lines, and stuff like that – so I make a lot of little decisions on the way.
 For example: I’ll turn right at a light if there are a lot of cars backed up and take a chance that the next street isn’t backed up.
 That allows me adjust to get a better chance at a good drive time.

 I can estimate how long this will take, and use that estimate most of the time.